FAB 3.48 (Faculty of Arts Building)

 I welcome applicants interested in pursuing MA and/or PhD research projects in eighteenth-century European History involving France.
 Please feel free to contact me to discuss your interests.

 Claire Rioult: 'War by other means?
 British and French commercial diplomacies and the Spanish market (1783-1808)’

 Ronan Love: 'Revolutionary Debts: The Politics of Financial Obligation in the French Revolution'

 Articles & Essays

-- 'The French Revolution: A Matter of Circumstances?', French History and Civilization vol. 9 (2020).
+- 'The French Revolution: A Matter of Circumstances?Link opens in a new window', French History and Civilization vol. 9 (2020).

 - 'Why the Neglect?
-Social Rights and French Revolutionary Historiography', in Charles Walton (ed.), French History (special issue on 'Socioeconomic Rights and Duties', December 2019)
+Social Rights and French Revolutionary HistoriographyLink opens in a new window', in Charles Walton (ed.), French History (special issue on 'Socioeconomic Rights and Duties', December 2019)

-- 'Piketty’s Provocative Contradiction: Economic Determinism versus Historical Contingency in Capital in the Twenty-First Century', Allegoria, No. 71-72, 2016.
+- 'Piketty’s Provocative Contradiction: Economic Determinism versus Historical Contingency in Capital in the Twenty-First CenturyLink opens in a new window', Allegoria, No. 71-72, 2016.

 - 'Clubs, Parties, Factions' in David Andress (ed.), The Oxford Handbook of the French Revolution (Oxford: OUP, 2015)

 - 'French Revolutionary Studies: Challenges and Potential Ways Forward' (keynote address) and 'Reciprocity and the French Revolution' (abstract) in Alex Fairfax-Cholmeley and Colin Jones (eds.), e-France: New Perspectives on the French Revolution. vol. 4 (2013).